 '... despite many positive steps being taken, there is evidence to suggest Australian children and youth are not faring as well as they could.
-In an international context, Australia could best be described as 'middle of the road'.4
+In an international context, Australia could best be described as 'middle of the road'.
+4

-Comparative indicators across OECD countries also show that while Australia is doing well in some areas, others, such as child poverty, infant mortality for certain newborns, and youth participation in education and employment are of concern.15 The incidence of diabetes,6 obesity, mental illness,7 sexualisation of children,8 and lack of school readiness remains a challenge.9 One in four Australian children are overweight or obese.10 Now for the first time children in affluent countries like Australia are predicted to have a shorter life expectancy than their parents, '...simply because of obesity and the chronic diseases that result from that.'11 In Australia almost one fifth of children live below the poverty line.12 Indigenous and Torres Strait Islander children continue to bear a far greater burden of our failure to protect children and provide them with a good childhood.
-13
+Comparative indicators across OECD countries show that while Australia is doing well in some areas, others, such as child poverty and youth participation in education and employment are of concern.'
+The incidence of diabetes, be obesity, mental illness, sexualisation of children, and lack of school readiness remains a challenge.
+One in four Australian children are overweight or obese.
+For the first time children in affluent countries like Australia are predicted to have a shorter life expectancy than their parents, ... simply because of obesity and the chronic diseases that result from that.
+In Australia more than 17% of all children live below the poverty line.
+Indigenous and Torres Strait Islander children continue to bear a far greater burden of the failure to protect children and provide them with a good childhood.

 The last two decades have finally begun to reveal the shocking extent of sexual abuse of children in institutions, and in their own homes.
-The Royal Commission into Institutional Responses to Child Sexual Abuse that commenced proceedings in 2013, is due to report in 2017.14 The National Children's Commissioner in her 'Children's Rights Report 2015', estimated that 1 in 28 children, first experience sexual abuse by a family member before the age of 15 years.15 Notifications to child protection services in Australia have increased in the last 3 years, as well as the number of substantiated cases.
+The Royal Commission into Institutional Responses to Child Sexual Abuse commenced proceedings in 2013, and is due to report in 2017.14 The National Children's Commissioner in her 'Children's Rights Report 2015', estimated that 1 in 28 children first experience sexual abuse by a family member before the age of 15 years.15 Notifications to child protection services in Australia have increased in the last 3 years, as well as the number of substantiated cases.
 Of the over 40,000 substantiated cases of neglect, and emotional, physical and sexual abuse, over 5000 were sexual abuse.
-16 It is likely these figures are, '...an underestimation of the number of children abused and neglected.'17
+16 It is likely these figures are, '...an underestimation of the number of children abused and neglected.'
+17

-There is no room for complacency.
+Despite the progress made, there is no room for complacency.